 Change control helps to ensure that all documents are reviewed for technical accuracy and ease of use.
 Change control comprises all steps related to changing a document, including introduction of a new document or retirement of a document.
 Documents are tracked and monitored through development, review, approval, and distribution.
-This is detailed in Developing, Reviewing, Approving Institutional Policy Documents (document number 10.06.001.102) and Developing, Reviewing, Approving Non-policy Institutional documents (document number 10.06.001.101).
+This is detailed in Developing, Reviewing, Approving Institutional Policy Documents (document number 10.06.001.102).